-- Hip Dysplasia– This is a fairly common condition.
+- Hip Dysplasia– This is a common condition among all dog breeds.
 Hip dysplasia is genetic, and it happens when the thighbone doesn't properly fit into the hip joint.
-This can lead to arthritis later on.
+This can lead to arthritis later.

 - Juvenile Cataracts– This eye condition typically affects Eskies younger than six years old.
-Experts believe the condition is hereditary.
+Experts believe it is hereditary.

-- Legg-Calve-Perthes Disease– This is another hip condition.
-Symptoms usually show up in puppies aged four to six months old, and surgery can correct it.
+- Legg-Calve-Perthes Disease– Another hip condition, symptoms usually show up in puppies aged four to six months old.
+Surgery can correct it.

 American Eskimo Dog Puppies for Sale

-If you're looking into American Eskimo Dogs for sale, you probably will have interest in the American Eskimo Dog price.
+If you're looking into American Eskimo Dogs for sale, you are probably interested in knowing an exact American Eskimo Dog price.